 - 79. The Association will recognise testing, hearing results or other final adjudication of any signatory of the Code that are consistent with the Code and within the signatory's authority.
 The Association will recognise the same actions of bodies that are not signatories of the Code if the rules of those bodies are otherwise consistent with the Code. - 80.
 Where doping control has been carried out in accordance with FIFA's Anti-Doping Regulations, whether by FIFA or another confederation or association, The Association shall recognise the results of such doping control. - 81.
-The Association shall recognise and render effective decisions taken by FIFA or another national association regarding a breach of FIFA's Anti-Doping Regulations. - 82.
-Personal information that is provided pursuant to these Regulations shall be collected, stored, processed and/or disclosed in compliance with the applicable law and the International Standard for the Protection of Privacy and Personal Information.
-Any Participant providing such information shall be deemed to have consented to such treatment.
+The Association shall recognise and render effective decisions taken by FIFA or another national association regarding a breach of FIFA's Anti-Doping Regulations.

+82. Personal information that is provided pursuant to these Regulations shall be collected, stored, processed and/or disclosed in compliance with the applicable law for the purposes of carrying out these Regulations.
+More information on this processing, and Participant's data subject rights, can be found in The Association's Anti-Doping Privacy Policy.